codio-templates/processing-demo/.guides/content/Method-Overloading-f168.md

 |||challenge
 ## Try this variation:
-* Add on to the `sum` method such that it can take up to five numbers as parameters.
+* Continue to overload the `sum` method such that it can take up to five numbers as parameters.
 Be sure to test all possible method calls.

 <details>
   <summary><strong>Solution</strong></summary>